 Hbo-bachelor / undergraduate degree programme with an applied emphasis

 An undergraduate degree programme with an applied emphasis (Dutch: hbo-bachelor) is not equivalent to an academic Bachelor’s degree, and therefore gives no access to the Psychology Master’s nor to the pre-Master’s programmes.
 This is because one not only needs knowledge of psychology to succeed in the master’s programme, but also skills/knowledge of scientific research methods and other scientific skills like critical thinking, academic writing, etc.

 In our premaster programmes for students with an academic bachelor’s degree in a relevant subject we are able to correct deficiencies in specific knowledge needed for the master’s programme.
-However, student holding an undergraduate degree with an applied emphasis also need to correct their deficiencies in academic skills and this takes more than a year.
-Since a premaster’s programme legally can not be longer than one year, we are unable to provide a premaster’s programme for these students.
+However, student holding an undergraduate degree also need to correct their deficiencies in academic skills and this takes more than a year.
+Since a premaster’s programme legally can not be longer than one year, we are unable to provide a premaster’s programme.

-We advise students holding an undergraduate degree with an applied emphasis to do the bachelor’s programme in Psychology at UvA, or elsewhere.
+We advise students holding an undergraduate degree to do the bachelor’s programme in Psychology at UvA, or elsewhere.
 Also, it is worthwhile to check other psychology master’s programmes since some do have premasters for students holding an undergraduate degree.